USM4/ft_transcendence/README.md

 4. Step 4: If your card is valid, the reception (backend) gives you the book (access token), which is what you wanted.
 5. Step 5: You (the user) now have the book (access token), and you can start reading it (accessing user data).

+**Use Cases Of**

+* Use View when developing a traditional web application with HTML responses.
+* Use APIView when building APIs that need to return JSON and handle different data formats, as well  as when you need built-in support for authentication and permissions.